Fornication/Arkays-Commandment/README.md

 - Extended UI: Aspect Ratio

 ### Skyrim Unbound
 Configure this MCM last.
 Select your loadout, dragons, and dragonborn status.
-When you're ready to creatue your character, select `Let's go!`
+When you're ready to create your character, select `Let's go!`

 ## Creating your Character